Ned Hanlon (baseball): Baseball Hall of Fame

 In 1995, John Steadman of The Baltimore Sun published an article urging Hanlon's induction.
 Steadman pointed to Hanlon's strategic innovations as being worthy of the Hall, and suggested that Hanlon's omission may have been the result of having committed an "unpardonable sin" in suing Major League Baseball for violation of the antitrust laws.
 In 1996, Hanlon was finally inducted into the Hall of Fame by vote of the Veterans Committee.

 Family and later years

-Hanlon and his wife, Helen Jane Hanlon, had five children: Edward (born 1891), Joseph (born 1893), Mary (born 1895), Helen (born 1898), and Catherine Lillian (born c.
+Hanlon and his wife, Ellen Jane Kelly Hanlon, were wed on February 6, 1890.
+They had five children: Edward (born 1891), Joseph (born 1893), Mary (born 1895), Helen (born 1898), and Catherine Lillian (born c.
 1903).

 Hanlon moved to Baltimore when he assumed control of the Orioles in 1892 and lived there for the rest of his life.
 For more than 30 years, he lived at 1401 Mount Royal Avenue in Baltimore.
 In 1900 and 1910, Hanlon also had two Irish women working as live-in servants.